How to reduce latency while monitoring

 - Operating System: All

 Latency is a necessary part of digital audio.
 If the audio buffer size is set very high, or there are devices with lots of latency, this can make recording in real time more difficult.
-But there are ways to minimise latency while monitoring.
+But there are ways to minimize latency while monitoring.

 1. Use "Reduced Latency When Monitoring"